Introduction to Subordinating Conjunctions

 Place: It defines the place where the action or the activities occur.
 It includes wherever, whereas.

-According to the subordinating conjunctions meaning, the construction of complex sentences is difficult without subordinating conjunctions instead we have to split them into simple sentences.
+According to the meaning of the subordinating conjunction, the construction of complex sentences is difficult without subordinating conjunctions.
+Instead we have to split them into simple sentences.
 We should be very careful while placing the comma when the subordinating conjunctions are used.
 The conjunctions that generally appear in the middle of the sentence are not preceded by the comma.
 If the subordinate clause appears at the starting of the sentence then the whole sentence is followed by a comma.